Dealing with eCommerce Inflation

 While it might not be an obvious strategy to deal with inflation, partnering with a 3PL can help.
 3PLs can help negotiate better shipping costs and options due to their high-volume discounts with major carriers.
 Furthermore, if they are like Falcon Fulfillment, they can help implement an automated inventory management process to avoid stockouts.
 Lastly, with flexible warehousing available, you can store safety stock with ease.

 Inflation isn’t going to return to “normal” anytime soon.
 According to Business Insider, inflation is expected to improve in 2023, although gradually, and the first indicator of a more steady supply chain will be shipping prices.
-Traditionally, eCommerce businesses were immune to inflationary environments, but that isn’t the case anymore.
-To deal with eCommerce inflation well, implement the strategies listed in this article and consider partnering with Falcon Fulfillment.
-Contact one of our agents today if you’d like to learn more about how we can help you position your eCommerce well in this inflationary environment.
+Traditionally, e-commerce businesses were immune to inflationary environments, but that isn’t the case anymore.
+To deal with e-commerce inflation well, implement the strategies listed in this article and consider partnering with Falcon Fulfillment.